frtu/archetypes/README.md

 ### Going forward

-You can now map each line of your data with the include Avro data model and run it on Spark !!
+* Allow async data ingestion with spring-boot and webflux
+* Expand on [data governance](https://github.com/frtu/governance-toolbox) & processing with Avro and Spark

 ~ Have fun !